Here's a brainteaser for you: How many Lego bricks do you think exist in the world? Millions? Billions?

 Secondly, Lego started making interlocking toy blocks -- what they would become famous for.
 Ole didn't come up with the idea himself, though.
 Rather, in 1947, a man named Hilary Fisher Page who worked at a London-based company called Kiddicraft sent over drawings and samples of his interlocking blocks idea.
 Ole was skeptical and didn't adopted Page's design.

 But he must've changed his mind, because in 1949, Lego began manufacturing interlocking bricks out of plastic that were similar to Page's model.
 He called them "automatic binding bricks" because they could stack on top of each other and lock in place with round studs that fit into a hollow rectangular bottom.

 The blocks weren't too stable at this point when stacked on top of one another, though.
 Remember, today's Lego bricks have tubes at the bottom of them that the round studs can fit into more securely.

-By 1950, Lego had a product, but to get their sales numbers up, the company needed a marketing plan to compel people to buy the toy bricks.
+By 1950, Legos were introduced into the market, but to get sales numbers up, the company needed a marketing plan to compel people to buy the toy bricks.

 1950s – 1999

 It was Ole's son Godtfred, who became junior managing director at the Lego Group in 1954, who realized the potential of using Lego bricks as a "system for creative play" in the mid-1950s.
 He wanted to play off the idea that a child could craft these bricks into whatever they dreamed up -- as an outlet for their creativity and imagination.